Double Draw Poker

 Best Places to Play Double Draw Poker

-Double Draw Poker has been purchased and sold off again multiple times since the game was designed in 2012, passing from original inventor Ronald LaDuca and his In Bet Gaming to Shuffle Entertainment, then to Bally Gaming, and finally to AGS.
+Double Draw Poker has been purchased and sold off repeatedly since the game was designed in 2012.
+It has passed from original inventor Ronald LaDuca and his In Bet Gaming to Shuffle Entertainment, then to Bally Gaming, and finally to AGS.

 Over that time, the game has been approved for play in seven states.
-This means that any casino located in one of these five jurisdictions is able to spread Double Draw Poker if they choose.
+Any casino located in one of these five jurisdictions can spread Double Draw Poker if they choose.

-Unfortunately for fans of the game, it hasn’t spread like wildfire through the brick and mortar casino industry, and after extensive searches, only a few properties in each state have been found to carry Double Draw Poker at this time.
+Unfortunately for fans of the game, it hasn’t spread like wildfire through the brick-and-mortar casino industry.
+After extensive searches, only a few properties in each state have been found to carry Double Draw Poker at this time.

-When it comes to online play, a game known as “Double Draw Video Poker” can be found, but this game is nothing like the legitimate Double Draw Poker concept.
-As of now, no online versions of the original Double Draw Poker concept have been released, but with AGS’ recent acquisition of the rights to the game, it may be licensed for use by online casinos in the future.
+You can find a game titled “Double Draw Video Poker” at some online poker casinos, but it is nothing like the legitimate Double Draw Poker concept.
+As of now, no online versions of the original Double Draw Poker concept have been released.
+With AGS’ recent acquisition of the rights to the game, it may be licensed for use by online casinos in the future.

 Strategic Considerations for Double Draw Poker